To view your ballot for the upcoming election, please visit the Michigan Voter Information Center

 Shelby Township, MI 48316

-You may also wish to drop your form off in our convenient drop box located on the Municipal Grounds driveway at the exit to 24 Mile Road.
+· drive-up drop box located on the Municipal Grounds at the 24 Mile exit

 Want to Help?